grnet/kamaki/docs/library/extend.rst

 Mechanism
 ^^^^^^^^^

-Each folder / package contains a test.py file, where its test module lived.
-All test modules contain a set of classes that extent the TestCase class.
+Each folder / package contains a test.py file, where its test module lives.
+All test modules contain a set of classes that extend the TestCase class.
 They also contain a main method to run the tests.

 By convention, testing classes have the same name as the class they test.